ericbhoward/iCopy/trunk/iCopy/README.txt

 2) System requirements
 --------------------------
-* Windows XP SP1/Vista
+* Windows XP SP1/Vista/7/8
 * Microsoft .NET Framework 2.0 or higher
 * A WIA (Windows Image Acquisition) compatible scanner

-NOTE: unfortunately not all scanners are compatible, if you have troubles with your scanner, please report it to iCopy bug tracker
+NOTE: Some older scanners are not compatible with WIA.
+If you have troubles with your scanner, please report it to iCopy bug tracker.
 A list of the known compatible scanners can be found at http://icopy.sourceforge.net/?page_id=174

 3) Command line parameters
 --------------------------
-iCopy can be run as a Windows application, but it has also some command line parameters to copy directly to the printer or to a file
+iCopy can be run as a Windows application, but its functionality can entirely be controlled from the command line.

 No parameters: standard mode with windows